 "Pain is temporary, pride lasts forever!
 The hills were a good

 challenge and the downhill run at the end makes it all worthwhile.

 Registration and fees for 2015

 Places at this event are limited so register now so you don't

-Note that participants must be at least 17 years old to
+Participants must be at least 17 years old to take part in the

 Your entry fee covers the cost of running the event; it’s your

 - Timing chip